pei0804/wpKadai/doc/howto.md

 # Howto

-You can use the method of the package you are using.
-I will introduce some examples of use Please refer to composer.json for version
+You can use the method of the package you are using
+I will introduce some examples of use
+Please refer to composer.json for version

 ## RoutingPattern